bhasarma/mlcoursezoom-camp/notes/05-deployment/06-environment-management-docker .md

 # Environment Management: Docker

 ## Why we need docker
 It is a way of managing environments one step above pipenv.
+It lets us isolate our service or, app from the rest in our development machine.

 ## Running a python image with docker
 It is a docker image with just python, nothing else in it.

-- Got to `hub.docker.com/_/python`.
+- Go to `hub.docker.com/_/python`.
 It contains all images of python.
 It shows all the tags.

 - Run a image from there with: